cowlong/Battery-Charging-Profile-Analysis/README.md

 <b>Figure 1.</b> Measured Battery Voltage compared with the fitted first-order RC charging model
 </p>

-The fitted model produced an RC time constant of **0.22793 s**, with an $R^2$ value of **0.22936 V**.
+The fitted model produced an RC time constant of **0.22793 s**, with an $R^2$ value of **0.22936** and an RMSE of **0.27328 V**.
 The relativity low $R^2$ value indicates that the first-order RC model does not closely represent the measured voltage data over the selected charging cycle.

 The difference between the measured data and the fitted model demonstrates the limitations of representing a real lithium-ion battery using a simple first-order RC circuit.
-The model provides a simplified representation of the charging behavior but does not capture all of the characteristics present in the experimental data.

 - Exponential charging curve
 - Experimental data comparison